 I ask him if the American values he's talking about are shared by others.

 "Not very many.
-No. The urban people - I don't think they do, like we do out here."'Unheard of'
+No. The urban people - I don't think they do, like we do out here."

 I've come to Texas for a radio documentary, partly because immigration is a key policy battle in the Republican civil war.

 The other reason I came here is because of the perception that recent primary elections in Texas were the high water mark for the tea party movement, where veteran Republican Congressman Pete Sessions beat back a challenge by the ambitious and charismatic Katrina Pierson.